 Senegal parrots and sulphur-crested cockatoos produce 2-4 eggs, lovebirds produce 4-6 eggs, Indian ring-necked parakeets produce 3-5 eggs, and hyacinth macaws produce 2 eggs.

 Parrots don’t lay all their eggs at once, laying 1 egg every 24 hours.

 Parrot Egg Hatching Time

-In some cases, though, the male and female will take turns.
-Depending on the species, the male will even take the dayshift and warm the eggs while the female incubates them overnight.
+In some cases, the male and female will take turns.
+Depending on the species, the male may take the dayshift and warm the eggs while the female incubates them overnight.